Sears Home Services

 Advantages of Replacing a Gas Furnace with a Heat Pump

-In addition to financial incentives provided by the IRA rebates, you’ll also realize these benefits when replacing a gas furnace with a heat pump.
+In addition to financial incentives provided by the IRA rebates, you’ll also realize these benefits when replacing a gas furnace with a new energy-efficient heat pump.

 Lower Carbon Emissions